What is diabetes?

 Ensure your cat’s glucose levels remain stable with daily monitoring.

 Following on from weight loss, if the cat’s body starts to use fat stores for fuel, hepatic lipidosis can develop.
-This is a life-threatening condition which needs immediate and aggressive treatment.
+This is a life-threatening condition that needs immediate and aggressive treatment.
 Up to 70 % of cats who receive immediate treatment can recover from hepatic lipidosis.

 If glucose is unable to enter the cells, the body sends fat to the liver as an alternate source of fuel.
 However, the liver is not very efficient at metabolising fat, and as it begins to accumulate, the liver cells become overwhelmed and unable to function properly.